NeelP2121/pybush/README.md

      / \     / \     / \       /   \
     0   2   4   6   8   10    12    14
 ```
-binarytree do have a lot of functionalities, but pybush extends it...
+binarytrees have a lot of functionalities, and pybush helps extend it...

 ## Getting started
 ```